-The best employee value propositions (EVPs) are ones that resonate with people.
+The best employee value propositions (EVPs) are the ones that resonate with us.

 In physics, resonance happens when one system matches the natural frequency of another, thus amplifying it.
 If I pushed you on the swing at the exact moment you were about to move forward you would go higher.
 I was able to match your natural frequency, so the force I applied amplified you.